lassirissanen/comp-sec-project/README.md

 docker compose up -d --build
 ```

-The app will we accessible at port 8001
+The app will be accessible at port 8001